List of Scrubs characters: Drew Suffin

 Michael Mosley portrays Drew Suffin, who is a medical student at Winston University giving it a second go.
 He had previously been in jail and was apparently shot by a 12-year-old.
 He describes jail as "cold".
 He is in a relationship with Denise.
 He is apparently Dr. Cox's favorite student; at one point, Cox forces him to tape a "#1" sign to his chest, which is shortly replaced by a pink T-shirt saying "#1".
 He later stops wearing either, though Cox still shows him signs of favoritism (he even pats Drew's back, to J.D.'s dismay).
 Drew disappoints Dr. Cox after Cox shows him off to Turk in the series finale, "Our Thanks", saying that his new protégé is the opposite of J.D.
 Drew then turns to Dr. Cox and asks for relationship advice.
 Dr. Cox replies, "Oh dear God, Drew, not you.
 It's happening again."

 Cole Aaronson

 Dave Franco portrays Cole Aaronson, a medical student at Winston University.
 His family donated a large sum of money to get the new Sacred Heart Hospital built, and as such, Cole believes he is "untouchable" and can do whatever he wants.
 While spoiled, arrogant, and immature, he occasionally reveals himself to have a good heart.
 He is in a relationship with Lucy for a time, but after he is diagnosed with melanoma, he takes his frustrations out on her, causing her to leave him.
 He then confides in Dr. Kelso, who gives him some much-needed advice that brings Lucy back to him.
 His melanoma goes into remission in the series finale, and Cole decides to become a surgeon and follow Dr. Turk.
 By the end of the finale, Turk gives up trying to scare Cole away and accepts him as a kind of protégé.

+Sam Tosh

+Dr. Samantha "Sam" Tosh, played by Ava Bunn, is a medical intern at Sacred Heart introduced in season 1 of the reboot series.
+She is also an influencer which she uses the money she earns to help pay off her school loans.
+She often uses social media to solve medical problems which Elliot doesn't agree with at first.
+After Sam has shown concern for Asher's problems at word and his situation with Amara throughout the entire season, In the season 1 finale, "My Celebration", she confesses to him that she has a crush on him, and they kiss.